abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 This is it.

+{% if site.distribution == 'print'%}

 Addendum: Why are categories like that?
 ===

-All texts on category theory explain *what* categories are, but few make an attempt to explain *why* are they like that.
+*Why* are categories defined by those two laws and not some other two (or one, three, four etc.) laws?
 From one standpoint, the answer to that seems obvious - we study categories because they *work*, I mean, look at how many applications are there.
-But if we take a deeper view, it (the answer) is far from obvious: category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law - and you get another theory that is similar to category theory you add one more law and you get a yet another one.
-So if these specific laws and this specific theory i.e. this specific set of laws works better than any other, then this fact demands an explanation.
+But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law - and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice.)
+Or you add one more law and you get a yet another theory, so if this specific set of laws works better than any other, then this fact demands an explanation.
 Not a *mathematical* explanation (e.g. we cannot prove that this theory is better than some other one), but an explanation nevertheless.
 What follows is *my attempt* to provide such an explanation, regarding the laws of *identity* and *associativity*.

 Identity and isomorphisms
 ===

 The reason the identity law is required is by far the more obvious one.
 We need to have a morphism that does nothing?
-It's because morphisms are the basic building blocks of our language, and we need this one to be able to speak properly.
-For example, once we have the concept of identity morphism defined, we can have a category-theoretic definition of an *isomorphism* (which is important, because the concept of an isomorphism is very important for category theory).
+It's because morphisms are the basic building blocks of our language, we need the identity morphism to be able to speak properly.
+For example, once we have the concept of identity morphism defined, we can have a category-theoretic definition of an *isomorphism* (which is important, because the concept of an isomorphism is very important for category theory):

 Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms - ($A → B$.  and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
 Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \bullet g = id_{B}$ and $g \bullet f = id_{A}$.

 And here is the same thing expressed with a commuting diagram.

 ![Isomorphism](isomorphism.svg)

 Like the previous one, the diagram expresses the same (simple) fact as the formula, namely that going from the one of objects ($A$ and $B$) to the other one and then back again is the same as applying the identity morphism i.e. doing nothing.

 Associativity and reductionism
 ===